The Future of Space Policy Forum

 An Air Force Academy graduate with a doctorate in Space Law, Milton “Skip” Smith, has more than 40 years of experience advising clients on risk management and other issues related to the aerospace industry.

-2025 Event Sponsors and Partners
+2025 Event Sponsors

 About the Forum